Skip to main content

 3rd Set: Lakeville South 16, Roseville 14

-As has been the case all match, Roseville starts out determined to match Lakeville South point-for-point, but that’s a tall order for an entire set.
+As has been the case all match, Roseville starts out determined to match Lakeville South point for point, but that’s a tall order for an entire set.
 A slump or a bad matchup on a rotation and suddenly the Lakeville South lead starts to grow.

 — Jim Paulsen